How To Get Amazon Product Reviews In 2021?

-In detail Amazon highlights, violations to Customer Reviews policies include, but are not limited to, these actions
+In detail Amazon highlights, violations of Customer Reviews policies include, but are not limited to, these actions:

-A seller posts a review of their own product or their competitor’s product.
+A seller posts a review of their product or their competitor's product.

 A seller offers a third party a financial reward, discount, free products, or other compensation in exchange for a review on their product or their competitor’s product.
 This includes using services that sell customer reviews, websites, or social media groups.